 Do you like to show your photos exactly as they were taken or do you usually tweak them a little to get that extra punch?
 What about applying artistic filters before sharing them with your friends and family?

 Just a few years ago, almost all photos were displayed and shared as-is.
-Image manipulations and improvements were left to the Photoshop experts.
+Image transformations and improvements were left to the Photoshop experts.
 Then came the more user-friendly desktop apps, like Picasa

 , that allowed any user to easily improve their photos